UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 "I'm obsessed with golf now," he says to everyone and no one.
 "I want to get a simulator.
 I bet I could build one.
 How does that work?"

 At 6'4", he's tall, but not so tall that he casts a shadow over the assemblage.
 He frequently breaks into a wide grin that's part Woody Harrelson and part James Bond villain on Christmas morning.
-People describe Miocic with a few staple phrases.
+Media types describe Miocic with a few staple phrases.
 "Meat and potatoes."
 "Soft-spoken."
 "Classic Midwesterner."
 At this table, these are not familiar descriptors.
 Here, he's boisterous, gentle, funny, stubborn, boyish.
 It's hard to find the guy who, in the public eye, can't seem to avoid his own cliche.

 Under a navy blue fleece emblazoned with the department's logo, he is obviously in shape, but again, not in an eye-popping way.
 The cauliflower ear and the lumpy terrain of his face—a good deal rougher in person than on TV—are the only clear tells of a professional athlete.